S+C Partners Website

 Old landing page of S+C Partners' website displaying within the screen of a Macbook Pro

-Next, we had to simplify S+C Partners’ architecture, so we began by laying out a sitemap of its existing hierarchy.
-The old IA (using Portal, About, Resources, Blog, Careers, and Contact as navigation items) extended 4-6 levels deep with hidden pages inaccessible from the navbar.
+Next, we had to simplify S+C Partners’ architecture, so we laid out a sitemap of its existing hierarchy.
+The old architecture (using Portal, About, Resources, Blog, Careers, and Contact as navigation items) extended 4-6 levels deep with hidden pages inaccessible from the navbar.
 Considering the topmost priorities of customers’ feedback when visiting the site, I worked on simplifying it all into 5 main key sections: About, Services, Careers, Insights, and Contact.

 New sitemap created for S+C Partners' website, simplifying their old architecture into 5 main branches